7 Things You’re Doing That are Only Hurting Your Conversions

 You’ll notice that this tip carries the same rationale as the previous one.
 If potential customers have a hard time navigating your website, then they won’t just be disappointed by the site.
 They’ll be disappointed by your brand too, and will be less likely to complete conversion for your business.

-Better site navigation will ensure a smoother and more successful customer journey.
-Users will be able to access the information, stimulance, and security they need to make a purchase and return to your business more easily than ever before.
+Improving site navigation ensures a smoother and more successful customer journey.
+Users will be able to access the information, stimulation, and security they need to make a purchase and return to your business more easily than ever before.

 These practices, also known as neuromarketing, refer to the way marketers measure neural and physiological signals to learn about their users.
 This informs marketers on choices for online advertising and other marketing disciplines.